-You can create a lot of additional depth and character with crown mouldings, which have been around for centuries.
-However, other features can create obstacles when you're installing mouldings around the house — and vents are at the top of the list.
-If you don't feel like messing around with your drywall and re-positioning the vent return, your mouldings and vents can co-exist with the appropriate workmanship.
+You can create a lot of additional depth and character with crown moldings, which have been around for centuries.
+However, other features can create obstacles when you're installing moldings around the house — and vents are at the top of the list.
+If you don't feel like messing around with your drywall and re-positioning the vent return, your moldings and vents can co-exist with the appropriate workmanship.

 How you approach your installation will rely heavily on what materials you're working with.
 From solid wood to MDF to foam to plastic, you have plenty of options that each carry their own respective characteristics.